Tabs3 Ad Spot #1. July 2025. Why Settle? Everything your firm needs: secure billing, seamless access.

 By Marsha Hunter

-In this new landscape of social distancing and virtual work, the idea of “public speaking” may seem irrelevant.
+In this new landscape of virtual work, the idea of “public speaking” may seem irrelevant.
 (What qualifies as public?)
 But good techniques for public speaking are just as applicable when joining an online meeting.
-In fact, honing your skills for distance meetings is crucial at a time when so many important decisions are being made without face-to-face, in-the-room-together interactions.
+In fact, honing your videoconferencing skills is crucial at a time when so many important decisions are being made without face-to-face meetings.

 Here are some tips for confident and persuasive speech, tailored for videoconferencing.